noiseprotocol/noise_spec/noise.md

 This section collects various security considerations:

+ * **Authentication**:  A Noise protocol with static public keys checks that the corresponding private keys are possessed by the participant(s), but it's up to the application to authenticate that the public keys are correct.
+   Methods for doing so include certificates which sign the public key (and which may be passed in handshake payloads), preconfigured lists of public keys, or "pinning" / "key-continuity" approaches where parties remember public keys they encounter and check whether the same party presents the same public key in the future.

  * **Session termination**:  Preventing attackers from truncating a stream of transport messages is an application responsibility.
 See previous section.